 You don’t always get to choose when you want to make a bathroom stop.
 Especially if you’re hiking with kids.

-But, there are some general hiking bathroom etiquette guidelines you should follow if you need to relieve yourself when you aren’t at a restroom.
+But you should follow some general hiking bathroom etiquette guidelines if you need to relieve yourself when you aren’t at a restroom.

 Peeing in the Woods

-When it comes to urinating in the woods, in general, you should be 200 ft away from water sources such as streams, ponds, or lakes.
+When it comes to urinating in the woods, you should generally be 200 ft away from water sources such as streams, ponds, or lakes.

-Additionally, you’ll want to find a secluded spot, so you aren’t exposing yourself.
+You’ll also want to find a secluded spot so you don’t expose yourself.

-If you’re a female, you can squat to pee, or you can consider using a pee funnel, which is my personal favorite.
+If you’re a female, you can squat to pee or consider using a pee funnel (I have this one and love it).
 I don’t have to fully drop my pants (a.k.a. less chance of giving someone a show they didn’t want), and I can stand up to pee.
-You can carry a small amount of toilet paper with you and place it in a zip-top bag to carry out, or bring something like a bandana or Kula cloth for use as a “pee rag” or wipe. asdf links
+You can carry a small amount of toilet paper with you and place it in a zip-top bag to carry out, or bring something like a bandana or Kula cloth for use as a “pee rag” or wipe.

 Pooping in the Woods